Identify Potential Peer-to-Peer Fundraising Champions

 Make Clear and Approachable Expectations for your Peer-to-Peer Fundraising Champions

 Like your Fundraising Goal, the expectations you lay out for your Fundraising Champions should be S.M.A.R.T.
 (Specific, Measurable, Achievable, Relevant, Time Bound).
 You will be prompted to enter a Fundraising Goal for each of your Fundraising Champions on your Campaign, Event, or Giving Day profile editor.
 Make sure you keep a S.M.A.R.T. goal in mind so you motivate your Fundraising Champions without intimidating them.
-If your individual fundraisers want to set a higher goal for themselves they can do so later though their individualized Fundraising Toolkit.
+If your individual fundraisers want to set a higher goal for themselves they can do so later though their individualized Fundraising Dashboard.

 You should also let your Fundraising Champions know if you have specific expectations for them to attend events in your community and should invite them to network with each other if you want them to work together to help your organization.
 The next article in this section has some wonderful suggestions for Motivating Fundraising Champions through Kick-Off and Closing Parties!